GeekyAubergine/zoeaubert.me-content/blogPosts/2023/hack-pompey.md

 You can [play it here](https://zoeaubert.me/projects/blahbarian-hackathon/).
 Warning that the noises are pretty loud.

-The code is available [here](https://github.com/GeekyAubergine/blahbarian/tree/hackathon).
+The code is available on [Github](https://github.com/GeekyAubergine/blahbarian/tree/hackathon).

 ## The Team